Discoverer level Cirque de Gavarnie, Ordesa Canyon guided walking holiday

 This guided Discoverer walking week takes in three of the most famous sites of the Pyrenees – the Cirque de Gavarnie, in the French Pyrenees National Park, the Ordesa canyon in the Spanish Pyrenees National Park and the Mont Perdu UNESCO world heritage site.
 The programme includes two introductory day walks in the French High Pyrenees, and a three-day (two night) mini trek hiking across the Spanish border between Gavarnie and Ordesa.

-This week is based from our 3-star catered chalet in the traditional French mountain village of Barèges, with a high standard of amenities to help you relax after your day’s walking.
+This week is based from 3-star B&B chalet or hotels in a traditional French mountain village, with a high standard of amenities to help you relax after your day’s walking.
 During the mini-trek, accommodation is in communal dormitories at two mountain refuges.
 These are fully catered, so there is no need to carry bulky cooking or camping gear.

 What the price includes